jiawei2912/WHERE_ARH/README.md

 # WHERE_ARH
 Poor Sobs finding Poor Sobs
-## JIAWEI
-Implemented Machine Learning in 1 hour here in our APP.
-### PRAY TO OUR GOD
+# HELLO PROFS
+Please follow the instructions in our Edimension submission text to add your own API key to run our APP.